anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * uses existing endpoints were the required functionality is provided
 * enhances existing with new supported media types, e.g., for JWS voucher
-* defines new endpoints were additional functionality is required, e.g., for wrapped certification request or new status information.
+* defines new endpoints were additional functionality is required, e.g., for wrapped certification request, CA certificates, or new status information.

 ~~~~ aasvg